everydayrain/christopherbauer.org/_posts/2020-8-6-recently-july.md

 author: Chris
 title: Reflections
 ---
 I've been working on a post using an anthropological view to understand outdoor gear.
-I haven't quite put down everything I wan to say, so here's some reflections on recent doings.
+I haven't quite put down everything I want to say, so here's some reflections on recent doings.

 ### Books